dmasamsetty/my2-masamsettysuresh/README.md

 ___
 ## Quotes by Scientists
->The computer was born to solve problems that did not exist before — *Bill Gates*, Microsoft founder and former CEO, philanthropist
+>The computer was born to solve problems that did not exist before — *Bill Gates*

 >Science is the acceptance of what works and the rejection of what does not.
 That needs more courage than we might think – *Jacob Bronowski*